pitakfilip/pa165-banking-system/README.md

 ## Module Architecture
 Each service is implemented as a separate maven artifact consisting of a Spring-boot application.
 Within each project we used the principles of `Hexagonal architecture`, where the domain itself consists of only pure Java classes, with no technological dependencies.

+This architecture is ensured by creating separate packages `application` and `domain`.
+The application package contains technology specific implementations for Spring and other, while the domain package contains the business logic of the given microservice.

 By using such separation, we nicely created an extra separated layer on top of the traditional `Controller, Facade, Service and Repository` layers.
 The main benefit of such separation is visible mainly when extending new features, implementation of tests and usage of custom abstractions with ease.
 <br><br>